DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Experimental Evaluation

 \subsection{Comparison to Existing Estimators}

-One of the fundamental aspects of our evaluation concerns achieving a firm understanding of how DeepSE-WF fares against previously proposed WF security estimation methods.
-To this end, we compared DeepSE-WF against WFES (a BER estimator) and WeFDE (a MI estimatior), in three different dimensions: \textit{tightness of estimates}, \textit{scalability}, and \textit{computational performance}.
+We relied on the DF architecture to generate BER estimates and we compared DeepSE-WF (DF) against WFES and WeFDE, the state-of-the-art BER and MI estimators, respectively, in three different dimensions: \textit{tightness of estimates}, \textit{scalability}, and \textit{computational performance}.
+While the original DF consumes directional traces only, we extended its architecture to ingest directional + timing traces (corresponding to Tik-Tok's extended architecture).
 Next, we present our results and main findings.